-Cline has followed the publication of her book with a website, www.overdressedthebook.com, where she posts a list of fashion designers and brands with “a strong ethical vision” and clear stance against Fast Fashion, under a Shopping Directory (thank you, Ms. Cline for including Alabama Chanin) and a list of ten things we can do to mitigate the effects of cheap clothing in our lives and make the move to better, more conscious living.
+On her website, Cline posts a list of fashion designers and brands with “a strong ethical vision” and clear stance against Fast Fashion, under a Shopping Directory (thank you, Ms. Cline for including Alabama Chanin) and a list of ten things we can do to mitigate the effects of cheap clothing in our lives and make the move to better, more conscious living.

 Overdressed: The Shockingly High Cost of Cheap Fashion is published by The Penguin Group (USA).